dttutty/CS7313_Final_Project/README.md

     ...
 ```

-To aggregate metrics into CSV tables:
+To aggregate metrics into CSV tables: `python aggregate_metrics.py`

-`python aggregate_metrics.py`

-To inspect which metrics are logged in wandb:
+To inspect which metrics are logged in wandb: `python inspect_wandb_run_columns.py`

-`python inspect_wandb_run_columns.py`

-To plot validation AP convergence curves:

-`python wandb_api_plot.py`

-The generated plots will be saved to `wandb_analysis/`
+To plot validation AP convergence curves: `python wandb_api_plot.py`, the generated plots will be saved to `wandb_analysis/`